vchat-meme-blip/betmirror/docs/SCALABLE_ARCHITECTURE_PLAN.md

 *   **Problem:** Checking the blockchain balance every few seconds burns through RPC credits and can trigger IP bans.
 *   **Fix:** Implemented **Throttling**.
 The Auto-Cashout logic now only runs once per hour (or upon specific trigger events), reducing RPC load by 99%.

-## 3. The Solution: Exchange Adapter Pattern (NEXT PHASE)
+## 3. The Solution: Exchange Adapter Pattern

-We will abstract the specific logic of each exchange into **Adapters**.
-The `BotEngine` will no longer know it is trading on Polymarket; it will trade via a generic interface.
+We have abstracted the specific logic of each exchange into **Adapters**.
+The `BotEngine` does not care *how* a trade is executed, only that it *is* executed.

 ### A. The Interface (`IExchangeAdapter`)

-Every market integration must implement this contract:
+Every market integration implements this contract:

 ```typescript
 export interface IExchangeAdapter {